etlapale/necomi/doc/source/numerics/random.rst

 .. cpp:function:: Array<T,N> normal(Dims dims, PRNG& prng)

-   Generate an array of floating point values following a normal_ (Gaussian) distribution.
+   Generate an array of floating point values following a `normal distribution`_ (Gaussian).

    By default an array of `double` values is generated, but you can set `T` to another element type.
 The dimensionality `N` is inferred,